RiiConnect24/Wii-Guide/_pages/DSiWare-Downgrade.md

 permalink: /dsiware-downgrade.html
 ---

+**If you are on 11.0.0 or 11.1.0, do NOT update to 11.2.0.
+A new update will be coming soon that allows for DSiWare NFIRM Downgrading _without_ a second 3DS or hardmod for versions under 11.2.0.**
+{: .notice--primary}

 If you are between versions 11.0.0 and 11.2.0, you must follow this guide to downgrade your NATIVE_FIRM using DSiWare and a second 3DS which has already has a Custom Firmware installed on it in order to dump and restore your NAND.
 {: .notice}